Andy-James-Osborne/DevHub/README.md

 ### Epic User Management:
 + Sign Up- As a user, I want to sign up for an account using my username and a password so I can sign in quickly.

-+ Login- As a user, I want to log in to my existing account so I can keep all my post stored as a personal users.
++ Login- As a user, I want to log in to my existing account so I can keep all my post stored as a personal user.

 + Logout user- As a user, I want to logout with a "are you sure request?" before logging out so I can not logout by accident.